Online M.S. in Speech-Language Pathology

 The following core CSD pre-requisite courses must be completed, with a grade of C or better.
 The required pre-requisites include:

-- Anatomy & Physiology of Speech & Hearing Mechanism - A detailed study of the anatomy and physiology of the speech mechanism.
+- Anatomy & Physiology of Ear and Voice - A detailed study of the anatomy and physiology of the speech mechanism.

-- Phonology/Articulation & Language Disorders - An introduction to phonological and language disorders in children and adults.
+- Phonological and Language Disorders - An introduction to phonological and language disorders in children and adults.
 Etiological and maintaining factors are discussed, and an overview of assessment and (re)habilitation procedures is presented

 - Introduction to Audiology - An introduction to the symptoms, causes and treatment of hearing disorders.
 Hearing test instrumentation and interpretation in clinical situations are emphasized.

-- Speech and/or Hearing Science (Acoustics) - Introduction to acoustics of speech and hearing.
+- Acoustics of Hearing and Speech - Introduction to acoustics of speech and hearing.
 Introduction to physical acoustics, sound generation and transmission, resonance, speech acoustics, and speech perception.

 Students are also required to complete a course in Statistics, Physics OR Chemistry, Biological Science, and Behavioral/Social Science for consideration of certification in speech-language pathology.
 JMU strongly recommends that you complete the basic science coursework with a minimum grade of C, prior to enrollment in the program.